henca312/Disaster-Response-Pipelines/README.md

 * Mean Recall: 0.944908187403 = 94.44 %
 * Mean F1: 0.933039041181 = 93.33 %

-The model is stored as a picke file in
+The model is stored as a picke file in models/classifier.pkl.
+This model is being used in the WebApp to predict the entered messages and identify the corresponding categorie.